lambdamikel/Busch-2090/README.md

 ### Future Work

-1. test all OP-codes for correct behavior, correct Carry and Zero flag behavior, etc.
+1. Test all op-codes for correct behavior, correct Carry and Zero flag behavior, etc.
-2. reset button on R3 also clears the RAM memory of the emulator.
-Add reset button that doesn't do that
+2. The R3 resest button unfortunately also clears the RAM memory of the emulator.
+Hence, add a reset button that doesn't do that.
-3. add "real" ``PGM 7``, which is the Nim game.
-Need to get the source code from somebody having a real Microtronic 2090 arround, as there is no listing in the Busch manuals :-(
+3. Add the "real" ``PGM 7``, which is the Nim game.
+I need to get the source code from somebody having a real Microtronic 2090 arround, as there is no listing of this game in the Busch manuals :-(
-4. add some other ``PGM`` .. programs, e.g., Lunar Lander
+4. Add some more ``PGM`` programs, e.g., the Lunar Lander from the manual.
-5. implement ``PGM 3`` and ``PGM 4`` clock programs - enter time and display time
+5. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
-6. add some hardware such that the DOT output LEDs can also be used as output pins for hardware extensions, like in the real Microtronic.
-Might require a simple transitor or Darlington driver.
+6. Add drivers to the DOT output LEDs such that they can also be used as output pins, as with the real Microtronic.
+This might require a simple transitor or Darlington driver.
-7. add some digital inputs, the analog of the Busch Microtronic input ports for hardware hacking.
-I might be able to use the still unused Arduino digitial pins D0 to D3 for that.
-Only then will the ``FDx (DIN)`` data-in OP-code make sense.
+7. Add some digital inputs, like in the real Busch Microtronic.
+The input ports are for hardware hacking are are read via  ``FDx (DIN)`` data-in OP-code.
+This OP-code currently doesn't make sense, due to the lack of hardware inputs.
+Perhaps I can use the Arduino digital ports D0 - D4 for that.
-8. with 7. done, drive a speech synthesizer from these ports.
-A Speech Synthesizer extension board is mentioned in the first 2090 manual, but it was never released by Busch.
+8. With 7. done, control a Speech Synthesizer from these ports!
+A Speech Synthesizer extension board was announced in the first Busch 2090 manual, but was never released to market.
-9. try to connect a character display, such as the Hitachi HD44780 which has a 4bit input mode.
+9. Try to connect a character display, such as the Hitachi HD44780 which has a 4bit input mode.
+10. Implement ``BKP`` and ``STEP`` (breakpoint and step).

-Plenty of work still to be done!
+**Plenty of work to be done - let's go for it!**